tomatohater/django-beefycachecontrol/README.rst

 django-beefycachecontrol
 ========================

-django-beefycachecontrol is a Django middleware that beefs up the Cache-Control HTTP headers as created by @never_cache decorator.
+django-beefycachecontrol is a Django middleware that smacks misbehaving upstream caches into submission with beefier anti-cache HTTP headers.

 Normally, when a view is decorated with @never_cache::